As a blogger, your job is to provide great content to your readers.

 What is Affiliate Marketing?

 Affiliate marketing is simple.

 You promote someone’s product and every time you make a sale you earn a commission.

 Here’s how it works:

 - You choose a product and join its affiliate program.

-- You share, promote, or recommend the product using your affiliate link.
+- You can share, promote, or recommend a product using your affiliate link.